Paolof98/Stock_market_project/README.md

 * There is a positive relationship between the CPI and stock market prices.
 This can signify that as inflation increases, stocks generally act as a hedge against inflation, thus people decide to invest in the stock market rather than keeping assets in savings
 * There is a negative relationship between the euro/dollar exchange rate and stock prices.
 This could be due to the fact that if the currency is stronger, people value current earnings more than future earnings
 * There is a weak positive relationship between the price of gold and the price of stocks, signifying syncronised growth
 * Bitcoin values are different from other stocks because the regressors are not as statistically significant due to the smaller sample size (Bitcoin data starts in 2014).
-The coefficients can still be interpretable: the fact that Bitcoin is acyclical can signify that people see crypto as a safe haven during economic downturns, as it happened in 2008 and during the COVID-19 pandemic.
-A strong positive relationship can signify that crypto is seen as a store of value during inflationary pressures
+The coefficients can still be interpretable: the fact that Bitcoin is anticyclical can signify that people see crypto as a safe haven during economic downturns, as it happened in 2008 and during the COVID-19 pandemic.
+A strong positive relationship with CPI can signify that crypto is seen as a store of value during inflationary pressures

-To check for the model's reliability and multicollinearity, I ran some tests in R. To check for the model's reliability, I used the stepwise() function:
+To check for the model's reliability and multicollinearity, I ran some tests in R. To check for the model's reliability, I used the stepwise() function, which gave me the best variables to use.
+I ran this experiment on technology stocks and assumed the same model for all other sectors:

   ```{r stepwise}
   stepwise_model <- step(lm(avg_technology ~ log(gdp_growth_rate) + interest_rate_us + cpi +